From SEO to AEO: Why Web Performance Is the Key to AI Search Success

 Web performance isn't a one-and-done project.
 Every new script, image, or design tweak can tip the scales.
 Continuous monitoring with synthetic + RUM, combined with smart alerting, ensures you catch regressions and fix issues before they affect experience or search ranking.

-SEO isn’t dead — it’s evolving.
+SEO continues to evolve.
 AEO means your site must be discoverable and deliver a great experience instantly.
 High-quality, authoritative content paired with fast, stable, and trustworthy pages gets prioritized by answer engines.

-AI search may feel like a black box that changes often.
-But performance is a constant you can control.
-By measuring performance from all angles, fixing bottlenecks, and monitoring continuously, you’ll protect both your rankings and your brand’s visibility in AI-driven search.
+AI search algorithms have changed frequently since these systems launched, and that pattern is likely to continue.
+Maintaining fast, stable, globally consistent performance gives your content a durable baseline that helps regardless of how crawlers evolve.
+By measuring performance from all angles, fixing bottlenecks, and monitoring continuously, you protect both your rankings and your brand's visibility in AI-driven search.